 Instagram doesn't actually have any kind of link-sharing process built into their platform at all, which means you can't effectively run a campaign focused on sharing links from there.
 The same way Pinterest doesn't take advantage of hashtags in any meaningful way.
 This requires a multifaceted social media marketing strategy.

 In these scenarios, you'd be much better off focusing on Pinterest for the link-sharing part of your campaign and Instagram for your hashtags.
 Utilized together, you can create a well-rounded, photo-centric campaign that targets both sides of the spectrum.

-Instagram posts get more attention when they're focused on a single, or low number of dominant colours.
+Instagram posts get more attention when they're focused on a single, or low number of dominant colors.
 Pinterest works in the exact opposite way, with multi-coloured pictures getting much more attention than single-shade images.

 Does your picture incorporate a lot of background behind the central focus, or is it a close-up shot, which centers almost entirely on a single thing?

 You might be surprised to know that this can have an impact on where you should post the picture.
 Images with lots of background get more attention on Instagram, while close-ups function better on Pinterest.

 If you’re using people in your pictures, how you should frame their position, and how many of them you should show, changes depending on which platform you choose.